What is foster care?

 Foster care volunteers provide temporary care for kittens, puppies, dogs and cats.
-The Foster Care Program serves as a lifeline for those animals who come in under eight-weeks-old, very sick, injured, or needing some extra socialization or training.
-Our Foster Families provide quiet, stress-free, and loving environments, allowing every pet that is fostered through our program a better chance at a happier and healthier life with a forever family.
+The Foster Care Program serves as a lifeline for animals that come in under eight-weeks-old, very sick and injured, or need some extra socialization or training.
+Our foster families provide quiet, stress free and loving environments, allowing every pet that is fostered through our program a better chance at a happier and healthier life with a forever family.

 Some animals may only need a home for several days if they need to gain weight before surgery, while others may need several weeks of care in the case of a broken bone.
 By offering your time, energy and home to an animal in need, you prepare the animal for adoption into a permanent home as well as prevent overcrowding in our adoption center.
-The Baltimore Animal Rescue and Care Shelter (BARCS) is always looking for foster parents to help save more animals’ lives.
+BARCS is always looking for foster parents to help save more animals’ lives.

 Do I get to choose what types of pets I foster?

 Yes.
-In your initial interview our program coordinator will ask what types of pets you are interested in fostering.
-During this time, the coordinator will also go over in detail all the types of fostering situations.
-Together you will discuss the best fit for you and your family.
+In your initial interview, our program coordinator will ask what types of pets you are interested in fostering.
+During this interview, the coordinator will also go over, in detail, all the types of fostering situations.
+Together, you will discuss the best fit for you and your family.
 If you begin your fostering journey with dogs, you may always switch to cats (and vice versa) in the future.
 Switching is as easy as a discussion with the program coordinator when that time comes.

 What if the foster in my home is not fitting into my lifestyle and/or not getting along with my pets?

 We do our best to make a good match from the beginning by providing foster parents with all of the information we know about a pet before pick up.
-We ask that you try to make it work but we understand that sometimes it is just not a good fit.
-There is a two-week acclimation period where you will not have the foster and your pet together under any circumstance.
-Our foster team, as well as our training and behavior resource team is here to provide support.
+We ask that you try to make it work, but we understand that sometimes it is just not a good fit.
+We employ a mandatory two week acclimation period where you will not have the foster and your pet together under any circumstance.
+Our foster team, as well as our training and behavior resource team, is here to provide support.

 What if I need to unexpectedly leave town while I have a foster in my home?